NVIDIA/workbench-example-agentic-rag/README.md

 <img src="./readme-images/static/agentic-rag-screen-shot.png" width="80%" height="auto">

 # Agentic RAG - Idea to answers in minutes

-#### Improve RAG with an agentic approach that:
+#### Boost RAG with an agentic layer that:
-- handles relevance and accuracy, adding in web search if needed
+- routes queries and adds live web search context is thin
-- does hallucination control on results
+- grades responses for relevance and accuracy, flags hallucinations
-- lets you configure prompts for each part of the pipeline
+- lets you edit prompts for every stage from the UI

-#### Do inference with free API endpoints or self-host on your own GPUs:
+#### Run inference your way:
-- Pre-configured to use free endpoints on build.nvidia.com
+- **Free out-of-the-box**: use free endpoints on build.nvidia.com
-- OR, configure to use self-hosted models on your remote GPUs
+- **Self-hosted**: Point to NIM or other models on your own GPUs

-#### Modify this application and make it your own:
+#### Make it your own:
-- Change inference options directly within the UI
+- Switch models and settings in the UI
-- [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) this repository to own your changes to the code
+- [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) to customize and share changes